Adam Enfroy Logo

 Wrap Up.

-A recorded webinar allows you to go back and reference the content, share it with others, or even create future content based on the topics covered.
+A recorded webinar allows you to go back and reference the content, share it with others, or create future content based on the topics covered.

 While some webinar platforms have built-in recording features, not all do.

-Do you think it’s essential to be able to record a webinar?
+Is it essential to be able to record a webinar?

 What’s your favorite screen capture software?